Skip to main content

 If you are considering adopting a new pet, please be aware that dogs and cats imported from other countries, as well as other parts of Canada (particularly the North), could be infected with the rabies virus.
 The risk is particularly high for kittens and puppies which are too young to vaccinate against rabies.
 In order to enter Canada, the Canadian Food Inspection Agency requires proof of recent rabies vaccination for dogs and cats older than 3 months of age (http://www.inspection.gc.ca/animals/terrestrial-animals/imports/policies/live-animals/pets/eng/1326600389775/1326600500578)

-What can I do to prevent rabies while traveling?
+What can I do to prevent rabies while travelling?

-If you will be traveling for a month or more to areas where rabies is often found, consult a travel clinic to be vaccinated against rabies before you go.
+If you will be travelling for a month or more to areas where rabies is often found, consult a travel clinic to be vaccinated against rabies before you go.

 If you are possibly exposed to rabies in another country: